ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 # More About PyGAD

+This section covers the more advanced features of the `pygad` module.

-# Multi-Objective Optimization
+## Multi-Objective Optimization

-In [PyGAD 3.2.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-2-0), the library supports multi-objective optimization using the non-dominated sorting genetic algorithm II (NSGA-II).
-The code is exactly similar to the regular code used for single-objective optimization except for 1 difference.
-It is the return value of the fitness function.
+In [PyGAD 3.2.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-2-0), the library added support for multi-objective optimization using the non-dominated sorting genetic algorithm II (NSGA-II).
+The code is almost the same as the code for single-objective optimization, except for one difference: the return value of the fitness function.

 In single-objective optimization, the fitness function returns a single numeric value.
 In this example, the variable `fitness` is expected to be a numeric value.